 experiment, and will work in small groups to analyze the dataset.
 Groups will use these data to determine the mass of particles produced during LHC proton-proton collisions and detected by the Compact Muon Solenoid (CMS) detector.
-Successful completion of this phase of the workshop culminates in each group presenting and explaining a plot of the invariant mass of a particular particle from a particular decay mode (e.g. mass of the by particle physicists at CERN, as depicted at right.

-W boson based on decays to electron and neutrino).
-Teachers will also visually interpret event display plots similar to those used
+Successful completion of this phase of the workshop culminates in each group presenting and explaining a plot of the invariant or transverse mass of a particular particle from a particular decay mode (e.g. mass of the W boson based on decays to electron and neutrino).
+Teachers will also visually interpret event display plots similar to those used by particle physicists at CERN, as depicted at right.